pandora-mccme/LaTeX-numbers/README.md

 #### Usage:

+Tool has an external dependency -- it's icu library.
+You can install it by, e.g. `sudo apt install libicu-dev`(Ubuntu).

 Works with all .tex files in a directory.

 `LaTeX-numbers -d <path to dictionary> -m <path to dictionary of math mode> <path to directory to work in>`.